| ISRAEL'SEXPIRED

 rights experts say there is no evidence of a massacre [ed.: the HRW is often criticized as

 wedded to the official United States outlook].
+Sharon puts

-- By Julian Borger, The Guardian,
+Washington on the spot By Julian Borger, The Guardian,

 (London) 8 May 2002.
 The Israeli prime minister, Ariel Sharon, went out of his way to